Chapter 54:

 'Maybe it was just the soft spot for someone who stood by me from the beginning.'

-He recalled one of their's last conversations.
+He recalled one of their last conversations.

-'Now I look at it...She was so fucking distraught in the last year and half of working here, even though the kids were doing better than ever...'
+'Now I look at it...She was so fucking distraught in the last year and a half of working here, even though the kids were doing better than ever...'

 ----